psteinb/2017-DDN-life-science-field-day/slides.md

 &nbsp;
 - Post-Processing to enhance resolution
 &nbsp;
-- Realtime Visualisation (holo deck)
+- Realtime Visualisation (virtual reality)
 &nbsp;
-- Downstream analysis or storage or cloud based sharing or ..
+- Downstream analysis or storage or cloud based sharing etc

 [/column]

 [/columns]

+## ... is here to stay { data-background-image="img/craig_venter_csbd_opening_fb.jpg" }

 # Summary

 ## SPIM is here to stay

-- SPIM microscopes are capable of produce unprecedented amounts of data (wrt potential and size)
+- SPIM microscopes are capable to produce unprecedented amounts of data
+(wrt potential and size)

-- MPI CBG SPIM community is actively solving inherent problems (deconvolution, lack of resolution, compression, data management, ...)
+- MPI CBG SPIM community is actively solving inherent problems
+(deconvolution, lack of resolution, compression, data management, ...)

 - Good infrastructure (software/hardware) is key to high scientific discovery rate

+&nbsp;
 &nbsp;

 <center>
 **Thank you for your attention!**
 </center>